TalAter/UpUp/docs/README.md

 </script>
 ````

+It is also possible to modify the scope that UpUp will control by using the [scope setting](https://github.com/TalAter/UpUp/tree/master/docs#settings).
+Note that this scope must be contained at the same level as the service worker file, or deeper.
+e.g., If `upup.sw.min.js` is located at the root of your site you can limit the scope to the root (default behavior) or a subdirectory under it.
+If `upup.sw.min.js` is located in a subdirectory you can limit the scope to that subdirectory (default behavior), a subdirectory within the first subdirectory, but not a different subdirectory under the root, or the root.

 ### Cache Versions

 When users visit your page, UpUp stores the files needed to display the offline content in their cache.